Peter Swan (footballer, born 1966): Port Vale

 A first-team regular alongside defensive partners Neil Aspin and Dean Glover, in the summer of 1992, he helped the club to win the pre-season TNT Tournament.
 His performances in the 1992–93 season saw him awarded a place on the PFA Second Division team.
 He was man of the match in the Football League Trophy final victory over Stockport County – despite suffering from a double hernia and being hungover from a secret boozing session the night before.
 The season finished on a negative note though, in the second half of the 1993 Second Division play-off final against West Bromwich Albion, with the game still goalless, Swan was sent off after bringing down Bob Taylor – who was through on goal.
 This proved to the turning point in the game as West Brom went on to win 3–0 to secure promotion at Vale's expense.
 It also meant that he went down in history as only the third Englishman to be sent off at Wembley, after Kevin Keegan and Lee Dixon.

 Sidelined for a period, recovering from a hernia operation, Swan spent much of the 1993–94 pre-season making visits to the local children's hospital as he was moved by the patients he met there, particularly by a small girl called Lisa who died later that summer.
 Once he made it back onto the training field, he had a small fight with teammate Bernie Slaven, though rumours that spread through Stoke-on-Trent that this was due to him having an affair with Slaven's wife were false.
 As Rudge built a solid team, the club earned automatic promotion, with Swan being a vital contributor to this success.
 However, by October, Swan fancied a new club and challenge and handed in a transfer request.
-In July 1994 he was sold on to Peter Shilton's Plymouth Argyle for a fee of £300,000, then a Plymouth record.
+In July 1994 he was sold to Peter Shilton's Plymouth Argyle for a fee of £300,000, then a Plymouth record.
 This was despite Vale's valuation of £350,000 and reported interest from Burnley, and from First Division club's Bolton Wanderers, Leicester City, Notts County, and West Brom.